KyleJackson6/House-Price-App/README.md

 tensorflow
 scikeras
 joblib

 You can install the required libraries using pip:

-bash
-Copy
-'pip install pandas numpy scikit-learn tensorflow scikeras joblib' Usage
+'pip install pandas numpy scikit-learn tensorflow scikeras joblib'

 Data Preparation:
 The dataset house_data.csv should be placed in the specified directory.